 "I love the work.
 I hope to use the gold cards to explain what a Quaker is.
 I've had a few porridge comments so I've made a badge with the Quaker Oats man on it and the words - Quakers.
 More than a pile of porridge.
 It gets a laugh and starts a conversation" A current QPC

 The Quaker Prison Chaplains Committee (QPCC) is active within the context of overall Quaker Life work in support of Quaker chaplaincy.
 The committee provides training, networking and support for QPCs.

 Training and events

-Training for chaplains
+Training 'Going Inside' for prison chaplains

 Quaker Prison Chaplains Annual Conference